bushrascode/CKAD-Exercises/1-app-design-and-build/b.pod-design-answers.md

 **Deployments**

-1. create a namespace called production kubectl create ns production
+1. Create a namespace called production

+kubectl create ns production
+kubectl get ns -A

-2. set the namespace to production for the current kubernetes context kubectl config set-context --current --namespace=production
+2. Set the namespace to production for the current Kubernetes context.

+kubectl config set-context current --namespace=production

+3. Create the YAML file for a Deployment named nginx that uses the nginx:1.27 image with 2 replicas.
+Do not create the Deployment yet

+kubectl create deploy nginx --image=nginx:1.27 --replicas=2 --dry-run=client -o yaml > nginx-deploy.yaml

+4. Create the deployment in the production namespace, list all the Pods in that namespace.

+kubectl create -f nginx-deploy.yaml --namespace=production
+kubectl get pods -n=production

+5. Scale the deployment to 4 replicas and display all the Pods in the namespace

+kubectl scale deploy nginx --replicas=4 kubectl get pods -n=production

+6. Set the image of the deployment to nginx:2.224 and show the status of the deployment.
+Why does the deployment fail?

+kubectl set image deploy nginx nginx=nginx:2.224 kubectl rollout status deploy nginx

+7. Show all revisions of the deployment and revert it to a working one

+kubectl rollout history deploy nginx kubectl rollout history deploy nginx --revision=1 kubectl rollout history deploy nginx --revision=2 kubectl rollout undo deploy nginx --to-revision=1 kubectl get deploy nginx -o wide #the image version should be nginx:1.27 kubectl get pods # all pods should be running

 **Multi-container Pod design patterns**